 Servicing destinations throughout Brisbane, Melbourne and New South Wales, NSW TrainLink (express passenger trains) offers a comfortable modern coach and rail network to carry passengers economy or first class, in the comfort of air conditioning on day, night and overnight routes.

 Sleeper facilities are available on board for overnight journeys and NSW TrainLink features comfortable reclining seats with plenty of leg room, fold down tables and large windows perfect for enjoying the amazing views of the Australian landscape as you travel cross country.
 Main line passenger services operate between Sydney to Melbourne and Sydney to Brisbane.

 First Class Sleepers are available for services travelling overnight between Sydney/Brisbane/Sydney and Sydney/Melbourne/Sydney.
 Twin cabins offer towels, toiletries and bed linen.
 Breakfast is included in the service tariff and beds convert into comfortable seats for the daytime.
 Twin Cabin has 1 set of double bunks in each cabin.
-A cabin is only suitable for 2 people a shower & toilet is shared between two cabins.
+A cabin is only suitable for 2 people and a shower and toilet is shared with the adjacent compartment.

 The buffet car offers a wide range of hot and cold meals as well as tasty snacks however arrangements can be made for the on board crew to serve you in your set or sleeper.
 Most individual dietary requirements can also be provided for with a minimum of 48 hours' notice.

 |Sydney to Brisbane||Overnight||2.41pm||#4.53am - next day|